ansible/molecule/docs/configuration.md

 MOLECULE_INSTANCE_CONFIG

-: Path to the instance config file, contains instance name, connection, user, port, etc. (populated from driver).
-Usually `~/.cache/molecule/<role-name>/<scenario-name>/instance_config.yml`
+: Path to the instance config file, which holds instance name, connection, user, port, etc. (populated from the driver).
+It is `instance_config.yml` inside the scenario's ephemeral directory, or inside the shared ephemeral directory when `shared_state` is enabled

 MOLECULE_ANSIBLE_ARGS_STRICT_MODE